keiserlab/e3fp/doc/source/install.rst

           $ git clone https://github.com/keiserlab/e3fp.git

-   -  OR download an archive by navigating to https://github.com/keiserlab/e3fp and clicking "Download ZIP".
+   -  OR download an archive by navigating to the repository_ and clicking "Download ZIP".
 Extract the archive.

 2. Install with